-Paul and Caroline Lacitinola enjoy everything about vintage camper trailers, including rescuing, restoring, and rallying.
+Paul and Caroline Lacitinola are immersed in the vintage camper trailer hobby including rescuing, restoring, and rallying.
 In 2011, they began publishing the first U.S.-based magazine for collectors, restorers, and admirers of American-made camper trailers.
+Subscribe Here

 Please indicate in the notes if you would like your copy signed.

 Silver Palaces Book

 Vintage and modern-day photographs and advertisements add depth to Silver Palaces: America's Streamlined Trailers, a must-have book.
 It is historically significant for those who suffer from wanderlust, some fulfilled by owning and traveling with a "silver palace," or perhaps owning an older model that's been rebuilt and refurbished.

 With a simple, historical beginning, the streamlined trailer got its start.
 There were challenges in making mobile spaces for living-could anyone make a self-contained streamlined trailer complete with full hookups?
 After World War II, housecars and motorhomes were seen everywhere-a result of aluminum becoming available for trailers.
 Once these silver palaces were on the road, RVs and travel associations became popular . . . and well, the end of the highway was never in sight.